What is the TEF?

 Can students use the TEF?

-The TEF is effectively another resource for students, both domestic and international, to help them decide where to go to university in England.
+The TEF is effectively another resource to help students, both domestic and international, decide where to go to university in England.

-The main difference is that the TEF is a government-stamped resource and some students may consider that to be important when choosing a university.
+The main difference is that the TEF is a government-stamped resource and some students may consider that important when choosing a university.

-There are a multitude of resources that students can use alongside the TEF, such as the Times Higher Education World University Rankings 2018, which rank universities in the UK alongside universities throughout the world.
+There are many resources that students can use alongside the TEF, such as the Times Higher Education World University Rankings, which rank universities in the UK alongside universities throughout the world.

-See below the 2018 and 2017 TEF results for universities and alternative providers with university status.
+Below are the 2019, 2018 and 2017 TEF results for universities and alternative providers with university status.